SANDAG/ABM/docs/running.md

 ## Software Requirements

-To run ABM3, there are certain software that should be installed on your workstation including: [EMME](https://www.bentley.com/software/emme/), Python2.7 package manager [Anaconda2](https://repo.anaconda.com/archive/), Python3 package manager [Anaconda3](https://www.anaconda.com/), and [Java](https://www.java.com/en/).
+To run ABM3, there are certain software that should be installed on your workstation including: [EMME](https://www.bentley.com/software/emme/), Python3 package manager [UV](https://docs.astral.sh/uv/), and [Java](https://www.java.com/en/).

 The ABM3 model system is an integrated model that is controlled by and primarily runs in the EMME transportation planning software platform.
 EMME is used for network assignment, creating transportation skims, and the model's Graphical User Interface (GUI).
 The software also provides functionality for viewing and editing highway and transit network files and viewing of matrix files.
 The [Bentley CONNECTION Client](https://www.bentley.com/software/connection-client/) software (the license manager for EMME) will need to be logged into and activated prior to running the model.